ibm-cloud-docs/vpc/hub-spoke-resolution-binding.md

    The VPC with the DNS resolution binding now shows a `DNS-Shared` tag next to its name.

-## Deleting a DNS resolution binding in the UI
+## Deleting a DNS resolution binding in the console
 {: #delete-dns-resolution-binding-ui}
 {: ui}